 The 2010 Ford Focus has a lot going for it.
-With its affordable pricing, compliant ride, strong fuel efficiency, impressive feature content, innovative Sync system, and low cost to maintain, the 2010 Focus is a serious contender in the small car segment.
+With its affordable pricing, compliant ride, strong fuel efficiency, impressive feature content, innovative Sync system, and low cost to maintain, the 2010 Focus has been a serious contender in the small car segment for years.

 In addition, Ford has made the 2010 model still more appealing by adding keyless entry, antilock brakes and stability control as standard features on all Focus models.
 Ford's impressive Sync system has also been further enhanced with the capability to provide directions, traffic and information.

-The 2010 Ford Focus is offered in both sedan and coupe forms.
+This Focus is available in both sedan and coupe forms.
 The four-door body style is available in four trims, while the two-door comes in two.

 Standard Features And Options: